-In the afternoon, we enjoy a beautiful coach transfer along the shore of the Dead Sea, past waterfalls and canyons, until we reach our start at Wadi Araba.
+In the early afternoon, we enjoy a beautiful coach transfer along the shore of the Dead Sea, past waterfalls and canyons.

 This ancient valley connects the Dead Sea with the Red Sea and from here, we ease ourselves into the challenge with a gentle trek and feel the vastness of the land for the first time.